Luxman: History

 In 1984 Luxman became part of Alpine Electronics, another Japanese electronics brand.
 Alpine, wishing to merge their home hi-fi divisions and Alpage brand with Luxman gear, took corporate actions which nearly bankrupted Luxman.
 The first of these corporate mistakes was getting Luxman involved in a hi-fi market share war with rival consumer electronics brand Yamaha.
-Up to the point of the merge, Luxman was revered as a prestigious audio brand; one that sold its equipment in specialist independent hi-fi shops.
+Up to the point of the merge, Luxman sold its equipment in specialist independent hi-fi shops.
 Post-merge, Luxman looked to sell their products to companies such as Costco (United States) and Richer Sounds (UK) in order to compete with Yamaha.
 This plan resulted in much confusion amongst consumers, as well as their perception of the brand's values.
 Where Luxman's reputation was in high-end and the often expensive markets, its new distributors had reputations for selling in budget and low-value markets, causing problems for existing dealers and consumers loyal to Luxman's values.
 The second corporate mistake by Alpine was problems with product branding and poor product planning.
-While Alpine equipment was seen as "okay" and "acceptable" in most consumers' eyes, Luxman was seen as a perfectionist and even elitist brand.
+While Alpine equipment was seen as "okay" and "acceptable" in most consumers' eyes.
 The co-branding of cheap and inferior plastic Alpine products with expensive Luxman gear (Luxman equipment was badged Alpine/Luxman) in both Alpine and Luxman factories caused further confusion amongst consumers.
 This move totally destroyed the image and, ultimately, the sales of Luxman equipment, and the company ended up retreating from all its sales network worldwide except Japan.

 Alpine, due to all the troubles it experienced with the Luxman brand, sold it off in 1994.
-Since that time, the Luxman Corporation has been able to again indulge in its founding objectives, which is simply to create the best audiophile equipment in the world.
+Since that time, the Luxman Corporation has been able to again indulge in its founding objectives.
 Today the company still produces vacuum tube equipment, as well as SACD/DVD players, and home stereo equipment.

-The company closed the last of the Alpine home hi-fi factories in Hong Kong in 2000 and currently sells mostly to Japan and parts of Asia, outside of Asia to the United Kingdom, Germany and Czech Republic, and Slovakia, since 2005 and currently has a distribution network which includes the United States, France, Poland, Romania, Italy, Denmark, and Sweden.

-In 2009, Luxman Corporation was acquired by the International Audio Group Ltd. IAG.